lamastex/scalable-data-science/gb/sds-2-2/031_GeospatialAnalyticsInMagellan.md

 Spatio-temporal Queries
 -----------------------

-can be expressed in SQL using the Boolean predicates such as, $\in , \cap, \ldots$, that operate over space-time sets given products of 2D magellan objects and 1D time intervals.
+can be expressed in SQL using the Boolean predicates such as, $$\in , \cap, \ldots$$, that operate over space-time sets given products of 2D magellan objects and 1D time intervals.

 Want to scalably do the following: